OrehRuoy/CircuitSort/privacy-policy.md

 This Privacy Policy describes how we collect, use, store, and share information when you use **Circuit Sort** (the “App”) on mobile devices.
 By using the App, you agree to this policy.
 If you do not agree, please do not use the App.

-> **Important:** This document is a practical template for indie developers.
-It is **not legal advice**.
-Laws vary by country and change over time.
-You should have a qualified attorney review this policy for your situation, especially if you collect sensitive data, serve children, or operate in the EU, UK, California, or other regulated regions.

 ---

 ## 1. Summary